life-itself/web3/claims/can-solve-public-goods-problem.md

 ## Evaluation: False (High Confidence)

-The public goods problem is fundamentally one of revenue raising, and Web3 cannot offer any mechanisms to raise revenue which can effectively overcome the free-rider problem at scale.
-Further, the desirability of the privatization and marketization implied by Web3 solutions is doubtful in the first place.

-Web3 experiments may point to better ways of allocating funds which are voluntarily raised, but these do not rely on Web3 technology and are all but redundant when trying to allocate between equally vital public goods under conditions of resource scarcity.

-### P1: Alternative mechanisms for resolving the public goods problem are inadequate
+### P1: Alternative mechanisms for resolving the public goods problem are inadequate: Partly True

 Prima facie this claim is plausible.
 Public goods provision *does* fall short of where we would like it to be.
 This is certainly true at the global level, and at the national level in most societies.
 However, we must interrogate *where* his inadequacy comes from.
 For Web3 to be able to contribute to the solving of this problem effectively, the nature of the problem would have to be technical; Web3 would have to provide a more effective mechanism for aligning public and private incentives than the state.